devopvoid/webrtc-java/docs/tools/desktop/power-management.md

 ## Overview

-- Purpose: Temporarily prevent the system from sleeping due to user idle.
+- **Purpose**: Temporarily prevent the system from sleeping due to user idle.
-- Scope: Affects display sleep/idle behavior while enabled.
+- **Scope**: Affects display sleep/idle behavior while enabled.
-- Cross‑platform: Implements native integrations for Windows, Linux, and macOS.
+- **Cross‑platform**: Implements native integrations for Windows, Linux, and macOS.
-- Responsibility: You must explicitly disable the assertion when you are done.
+- **Responsibility**: You must explicitly disable the assertion when you are done.

 Key methods:
 - `void enableUserActivity()` – Declare the user as active; prevents idle sleep.